A work on the development of body, soul, and spirit, by the Austrian philosopher and educationalist Rudolf Steiner.

 Quantity: Over 20 available

 Paperback.
 Condition: new.
 Paperback.
 Austrian philosopher, playwright, and artist Rudolf Steiner (18611925) is perhaps best known as an educational philosopher and reformer, the founder of Steiner (or Waldorf) schools located around the world.
 These schools' philosophy represents the priorities Steiner discusses in Theosophy: the development of body, soul, and spirit.
 Goethe was an important influence on Steiner, and he edited the poet's scientific works (18891896).
 Steiner was an active member and leader of the German branch of Madame Blavatsky's Theosophical Society, eventually broke away from theosophy, as he developed his own spiritual philosophy termed 'anthroposophy'; this philosophical movement asserted the potential of realizing a spiritual reality through cognition.
 This 1910 translation by Elizabeth Douglas Shields is of the book's third German edition; it was first published in 1904.
 This work will be of particular interest to historians of philosophy, of spiritual movements and of education.
 Rudolf Steiner (18611925) is perhaps best known as an educational philosopher and reformer, the founder of Steiner (or Waldorf) schools located around the world.
 These schools' philosophy represents the priorities Steiner discusses in this work: the development of body, soul, and spirit.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781108072663

 Seller: Books Puddle, New York, NY, U.S.A.